Add To Favorites

 Islamic designs convey spirituality without iconography (drawings and statues).
 Although they are intense and brilliant in color and design, they are impersonal and anonymous.
 Nowhere do you see the artist’s hand, only the pure form and color.

 Islamic artwork is not made using random, free-choice designs, but is drawn within the constraints of symmetry and the laws of proportion.
 The basic component is a simple shape, repeated in patterns following bilateral or radial symmetry.
-Are you ready for the challenge of discovering these designs?
+Ask students if they are ready for the challenge of discovering these designs?

 Make patterns in the grid by alternating light and dark schemes using Crayola Twistables or Crayola Color Sticks to color in shapes.

 By rotating squares, more complex patterns emerge.
 Increase the design possibilities by introducing a diagonal element.
-If you overlap and interlace shapes, you can discover endless variations on an isometric grid.
+When overlapping and interlacing shapes, you can discover endless variations on an isometric grid.

 Picasso’s art career spanned many decades and included a variety of styles and influences.
 Create a portrait collage ins